Calculating the contract value

 - to enter into contracts with several suppliers for the same product category, so as to establish one or more of these agreements below the threshold.

 After you have estimated the contract value it is time to decide which procurement process you should use.
-The options you have to choose from are direct award of contract, procurement below threshold with notice obligation and open procurement.
+The options you have to choose from are direct award of contract, procurement below threshold with notice obligation and procurement over threshold with notice obligation.

 Purchasing and Procurement